Homecoming 2020 Wrap Up

 Half Century Club Induction

+Central Baptist College alumni, friends, and prospective students assembled on campus to enjoy Homecoming festivities on January 31 and February 1.
+What a pleasure to welcome everyone to campus!
+Here is the Homecoming 2020 Wrap Up.
 Homecoming activities began on Friday evening, January 31, with the Half Century Club Induction Ceremony for the graduating classes of 1968-1970.
-This marked the fourth Half Century Club Induction held at Central Baptist College since the Club’s inception in 2013.
+This marked the fourth Half Century Club Induction held at Central Baptist College since the Clubs inception in 2013.
 Twelve former students were on hand to participate in the ceremony.
 After comments from President Terry Kimbrow he welcomed Vice President for Academic Affairs, Dr. Gary McAllister, and CBC Alumni Association President Julian Dominquez to assist in the presentation of the inductees.
 Each inductee received an engraved medal bearing the Central Baptist College seal.